 Hay was a co-executive producer and songwriter of an album by Kxng Crooked fka Crooked I of Slaughterhouse, a rap group that is signed to Eminem and Shady Records.
 Hay has also executive produced an album that featured film star Johnny Depp.

-In February 2015, Hay negotiated a six-figure departure deal from SMH Records.
-He formed Urban Hitchcock and Jonathan Hay Celebrity with longtime business partner, Sabrina Hale.
+In February 2015, Hay negotiated a six-figure departure deal from SMH Records and formed Jonathan Hay Celebrity.
 Hay co-produced When Music Worlds Collide, an album that was featured on Fox News, Billboard, Business Insider and more.
 His follow up production The Urban Hitchcock LP was seen on MTV News, Billboard, Yahoo Music, CBS, Vibe, TheDailyMail and numerous other sites and blogs.

 Hay appeared on Inside Edition where he publicly apologized to Beyonce after an incorrect story appeared in the book Becoming Beyonce, a unauthorized biography written by New York bestselling author, J Randy Taraborrelli.
 Hay was mentioned numerous times in the book for his involvement in a publicity stunt in 2005 when he spread rumors that Def Jam CEO Jay Z was dating his newly signed artist Rihanna